-14 Mile, Orchard Lake roundabout nearly open to traffic
+14 Mile, Orchard Lake roundabout nearly open to all traffic

 Correction: There are four roundabouts in West Bloomfield Township.
 The number was incorrect in information provided to The Detroit News for this story.